a2stuff/a2d/desktop/README.md

 ## DESKTOP2.$F1

 This is large - 111k.
-It includes a loader, the DeskTop app (with both main memory and aux memory segments, filling everything from $4000 to
+It includes a loader and the DeskTop app with both main memory and aux memory segments, filling everything from
-$FFFF (except for I/O space and ProDOS), and still having more code segments swapped in dynamically.
+$4000 to $FFFF (except for I/O space and ProDOS), and still having more code segments swapped in dynamically.

 The file is broken down into multiple segments: